SirHesti/hsguard/GUIDE.md

  6 1 debian-archive-bookworm-security-automatic.gpg   0x320bd4fc    9 KB 2023-03-18 15:53:41
 [etc]
 ```
-The [README](README.md) has mor Information.
+The [README](README.md) has more Information.

 <a name="FORWARD">Forward your Config</a>

-In some cases, the configuration may have been saved somewhere else entirely.
+In some cases, the configuration need saved somewhere else.
 All options
 can be overridden with switches. hsguard can use a completely different file than the one
 in /etc with '--config <file>'.
-A "real" forward can be entered in /etc/hsguard.
+A "real" forward can be entered in /etc/hsguard.rc

 Just write in /etc/hsguard.rc:
 ```